 Oh, how times have changed for retail.

-Smartphones were solidified as the de facto device for mobile shoppers in 2017, with tablets trailing behind.
+Smartphones were solidified as the de facto device for mobile shoppers, with tablets trailing behind.
 But those aren’t the only mobile devices shoppers will be active on this year—kiosks, gaming consoles and TV apps are all amplifying their digital presence.
 High-quality images that load quickly, content that refreshes seamlessly and relevant offers are must-haves for mobile shoppers.

 It's critical that retailers know where and how customers interact with their brand.
 Digital interactions influenced roughly 56 cents of every dollar spent in brick-and-mortar stores, according to Deloitte Consulting.